Wembley Stadium (1923): History

+Elvin was able to make a considerable profit with the introduction of greyhound racing from 1927 and is credited with saving the stadium from closure and demolition.

 The electric scoreboard and the all-encircling roof, made from aluminium and translucent glass, were added in 1963.

+In 1977 fences were erected around the pitch following the England vs Scotland match when Scotland fans invaded the pitch and vandalised the pitch and goalposts.
+These fences were taken down following the Hillsborough disaster in 1989.

 The stadium's distinctive Twin Towers became its trademark and nickname.
 Also well known were the 39 steps needed to be climbed to reach the Royal box and collect a trophy (and winners'/losers' medals).
 In 1934, the Empire Pool was built nearby.
 The "Wembley Stadium Collection" is held by the National Football Museum.
 The stadium closed in October 2000 and demolition commenced in December 2002, completing in 2003 for redevelopment.
 The top of one of the twin towers was erected as a memorial in the park on the north side of Overton Close in the nearby Saint Raphael's Estate.

+The cities of Birmingham and Coventry launched bids to become the new home of England's football team following disputes and a political row regarding the new Wembley's construction.
+These bids were ultimately unsuccessful as the FA chose in 2002 to keep the national team at the new Wembley once completed.

 Football

 Wembley is best known for hosting football matches, having hosted the FA Cup Final annually as well as numerous England International fixtures.